tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-function.md

 -   202  (Accepted) if the request was accepted to complete asynchronously.

--   404 (NotFound) if top level resources are not found (subscription, resource group, mdw).
+-   404 (NotFound) if top-level resources are not found (subscription, resource group, job).

--   400 (Bad Reqeust) if Test Function is called with an empty request body or a non-existing source.
+-   400 (Bad Request) if Test Function is called with an empty request body or a non-existing source.

 -   5xx if the service is unable to run the test due to service or communication issues.